 The economic life of the Harappan people

-Agriculture: Agriculture of Harappan people was highly developed.
+Agriculture: Agriculture of the Harappan people was highly developed.
 Barley was the main crop.
 They cultivated wheat, rice, pea & gram, etc. Harappan didn’t use canals generally they practiced flood irrigation.
 The river water was blocked by constructing dams seeds that were sown in flood plains after the floodwater had receded.
 The crops were harvested before the arrival of the next flood.

 Arts & Crafts: The industries in craft formed an important component of the Harappan economy.
-Harappan knew most of the metals except iron Metalworking was an important craft Gold emitting, silver, copper, bronze smiting were the prominent craft of Harappan Civilization.
+Harappan knew most of the metals except iron Metalworking was an important craft Gold emitting, silver, copper, and bronze smiting were the prominent craft of the Harappan Civilization.

-The Harappan practiced trade through the land as well as sea routes.
+The Harappan practiced trade through land as well as sea routes.
 Rivers were also used for exportation as indicated by the location of greeneries closed to the river.
 Inland trade carts were used.
 Harappan were aware of boats & ships.
 These are depicted in their seals and painting.

-The flourishing trade & commerce of Harappan Civilization left a deep impact on the nature and character of contemporary settlement in the Indian subcontinent in many ways.
+The flourishing trade & commerce of the Harappan Civilization left a deep impact on the nature and character of contemporary settlement in the Indian subcontinent in many ways.
 The flourished Trade & Commerce resulted in the emergence of the Trade & Commerce center in the Indian subcontinent Harappa was one such example.
 The flourishing trade gave a boost to industries’ arts & crafts by increasing demand for their products.

-The favorable balance of external trade was responsible for the high level of the material prosperity of the Harappan people.
+The favorable balance of external trade was responsible for the high level of material prosperity of the Harappan people.
 Harappan people could live a comfortable life because of their flourishing Trade & Commerce.
-Trade & commerce also resulted in the transformation of the character of existing settlement because under its impact village got converted into towns and towns into cities.
+Trade & commerce also resulted in the transformation of the character of existing settlements because under its impact village got converted into towns and towns into cities.
 The cosmopolitan outlook of the Harappan civilization was also an outcome of trade & commerce to a large extent because the elements of foreign culture could enter Harappan life through trade & commercial contact with the outside world.

-The trade & commerce was also responsible for the multiethnic character of the Harappan population without active commercial relation with the outside world.
+Trade & commerce was also responsible for the multiethnic character of the Harappan population without active commercial relation with the outside world.
 The different ethnic groups would have not been there in Harappan civilization people.